 Our research is enhanced by the rich collections at Ohio State’s Thompson Library, which is ranked among the top ten public university research libraries and has a Hispanic area studies collection of over one million volumes.
 The Rare Books and Manuscripts Collection holds one of the most important Cervantes collections in the U.S. “Ohiolink” is one of the best interlibrary loan systems in the country.
 While training in the Dept. of Spanish and Portuguese, students are encouraged to develop graduate interdisciplinary concentrations in Medieval and Renaissance Studies, Film Studies, Folklore, Critical Theory, Performance Studies and Technology in the Humanities.

-Medieval and Renaissance research and teaching is an integral part of Iberian Studies.
+Medieval and Early Modern research and teaching is an integral part of Iberian Studies.
 We encourage scholarship that challenges traditional divisions between periods, genres, nationalities and regions.
 Therefore, in addition to research that concentrates on the historical kingdoms of the Iberian Peninsula, we embrace research that is transatlantic, pan-European, colonial, and Mediterranean in scope.
 Faculty and students can take advantage of one of the most active and internationally recognized centers for medieval and Renaissance Studies at OSU, with over 100 affiliated faculty.
 The Center for Medieval and Renaissance Studies offers graduate certificate programs that foster interdisciplinary research, sponsor archival fieldwork, and offer training in manuscript studies.

 Rebecca Haidt specializes in eighteenth- and nineteenth-century Spanish cultural studies, with research foci on Madrid, popular, print and visual cultures, costume and material culture studies, gender and the body, urban studies, exchange and migration networks, and forced labor histories.
 She is the author of Embodying Enlightenment: Knowing the Body in Eighteenth-Century Spanish Literature and Culture (1998); Seduction and Sacrilege: Rhetorical Power in Fray Gerundio de Campazas (2002); and Women, work and clothing in eighteenth-century Spain (2011).
 Currently she is working on book-length study of early nineteenth century urban visual cultures, and a monograph on majos and majismo.